Proto-Indo-European language

 Proto-Indo-European (PIE) is the reconstructed common ancestor of the Indo-European language family.
 No direct record of Proto-Indo-European has been discovered; its proposed features have been derived by linguistic reconstruction from documented Indo-European languages.
-Far more work has gone into reconstructing PIE than any other proto-language, and it is the best understood of all proto-languages of its age.
+Far more work has gone into reconstructing PIE than any other proto-language.
 The majority of linguistic work during the 19th century was devoted to the reconstruction of PIE and its daughter languages, and many of the modern techniques of linguistic reconstruction (such as the comparative method) were developed as a result.